sharpchen/Eva-Theme.nvim/CONTRIBUTING.md

 ### Font-style handeling

 - All highlight groups are *normal* by default in bold variants, to make it bold, include it in `lua/Eva-Theme/shouldbe_bold.lua`
-- All highlight groups are *normal* by default in italic variants, to remove italic, include it in `lua/Eva-Theme/shouldnotbe_italic.lua`
+- All highlight groups are *italic* by default in italic variants, to make it non-italic, include it in `lua/Eva-Theme/shouldnotbe_italic.lua`

-## Options specific issues

-To be continue...